 5. “Be angry and do not sin; do not let the sun go down on your anger, and give no opportunity to the devil.”

 Finally, Ephesians lets us know that we can be angry without sinning, which opens the door for those dealing with drug addiction and substance abuse to process emotions and situations in a very normal, healthy way.
-Instead of hiding from your anger, make sure you feel it and work with professional counselors to deal with the issues that are causing you frustration.
+Instead of hiding from your anger in recovery, make sure you feel it and work with professional counselors to deal with the issues that are causing you frustration.

 Don’t let the sun go down on your anger or fears; reach out to loved ones, professionals or the Christian Treatment center for help today.
-You can call our counselors anytime, day or night, to find out about treatment options if you are dealing with anger that led to drug abuse and addiction.
+You can call our counselors anytime, day or night, to find out about treatment options if you are dealing with anger in recovery that might lead to relapse.